plotly/dash-labs/docs/DOCUMENTATION.md

 ### `CallbackWrapper`
 The components added to a template are stored in the `.roles` property.

 This is a dictionary from template "roles" to `OrderedDict`s of `ArgumentComponents` (described below).
 All templates define at least two roles: `"input"` and `"output"`.
 By default, all components corresponding to the `@app.callback` `inputs` and `state` arguments are assigned the `"input"` role and therefore are included in the `.roles["input"]` `OrderedDict`.
 Similarly, all components corresponding to the `@app.callback` `output` argument are assigned the "output" role and therefore are included in the `.roles["output"]` `OrderedDict`.
-Templates may define additional roles, and dependency values can be assigned to these roles using the `role` argument (e.g. `dx.Input(..., role="footer")).
+Templates may define additional roles, and dependency values can be assigned to these roles using the `role` argument (e.g. `dx.Input(..., role="footer")`).

 ### ArgumentComponents
 You might think that the values of the `.roles["inputs"]` and `.roles["output"]` dictionaries described above would simply be the components added to the template.
 The reason it's not quite that simple is that for a single component added to a template, the template may create multiple components: There is the original input component, one for the label, and both of these may be wrapped in a container component.
 Because the caller may want access to any, or all, of these components individually, references to all of these components, and their associated props, are stored in a `ArgumentComponents` instance.
 Here are the attributes of `ArgumentComponents`, and an example of why a caller may want to access them.

- - `.arg_component`: This a reference to the innermost component that actually provides the callback function with an input value, which corresponds to the properties stored in `.arg_props` attribute.
+ - `.arg_component`: This a reference to the innermost component that actually provides the callback function with an input value, which corresponds to the properties stored in `.arg_property` attribute.
 A caller would want to access this component in order to register additional callback functions to execute when the callback function is updated.
- - `.label_component`: This is the component that displays the label string for the component, where the label text is stored in the `.label_props` property of the component.
+ - `.label_component`: This is the component that displays the label string for the component, where the label text is stored in the `.label_property` property of the component.
 A caller may want to access this component to customize the label styling, or access the current value of the label string.
- - `.container_component`: This is the outer-most component that contains all the other components described above, where the contained components are stored in the `.container_props` property of the container.
+ - `.container_component`: This is the outer-most component that contains all the other components described above, where the contained components are stored in the `.container_property` property of the container.
 This is generally the component that a caller should incorporate when building a custom layout.

 This example uses `@app.callback` to add components to a template, constructs a fully custom layout, and defines custom callbacks on the components returned by `@app.callback`.
 This is loosely based on the Dash Bootstrap Components example at https://dash-bootstrap-components.opensource.faculty.ai/examples/iris/.